arslanaybars/arslanaybars/README.md

 Resume: https://stackoverflow.com/cv/arslanaybars

-I am Microsoft .NET stack based Developper 🤔 .
+I am Microsoft .NET stack based Developer 🤔 .
 I enjoy being challenged and working on new projects.
 I am always trying to learn new skills and development techniques to improve software development life cycle.
 In particular, I like to experience new cultures and learn new languages as part of my career progression.
 Following Concepts: RTFM, DRY, GTD, TDD, JFGI 💬